ga-wdi-boston/jquery-ajax-delete/README.md

 1. Add a collection success and fail handler to `assets/scripts/ui.js`.
 1. Add a book collection retrieval method to `assets/scripts/library-api.js`.
 1. Invoke the collection retrieval method from the submit handler passing the success and fail callbacks.

-## The "A" in AJAX

-The A in AJAX stands for asynchronous.
-Let's explore some implications of asynchronous behavior.

-### GET /books/:id

-Retrieve a book from the API

-### Demo: Browser Single Book

-Entering `http://localhost:3000/books/1` into the chrome address bar.

-### Code Along: Browser Single Book

-Entering `http://localhost:3000/books/<integer>` into the chrome address bar.

-### Demo: Curl Single Book

-We'll use curl to retrieve the one book at a time.

-### Code Along: Curl Single Book

-Let's write that curl command into a script.

-### Lab: AJAX Single Book

-Again, take a stepped approach:

-1. Add a text input for a book id to the form in `index.html`.
-1. Retrieve the value of the id, if any, in the submit handler.
-1. Branch on that value in the submit handler.
-1. Add a single book success and fail handler to `assets/scripts/ui.js`.
-1. Add a single book retrieval method to `assets/scripts/library-api.js`.
-1. Invoke the single book retrieval method from the submit handler passing the success and fail callbacks.

 ## [License](LICENSE)